murraco/spring-boot-jwt/README.md

 Let's see how can we implement the JWT token based authentication using Java and Spring, while trying to reuse the Spring security default behavior where we can.
 The Spring Security framework comes with plug-in classes that already deal with authorization mechanisms such as: session cookies, HTTP Basic, and HTTP Digest.
 Nevertheless, it lacks from native support for JWT, and we need to get our hands dirty to make it work.

-## MySQL DB
+## H2 DB

-This demo is currently using a MySQL database called **user_db** that's automatically configured by Spring Boot.
-If you want to connect to another database you have to specify the connection in the `application.yml` file inside the resource directory.
+This demo is currently using an H2 database called **test_db** so you can run it quickly and out-of-the-box without much configuration.
+If you want to connect to a different database you have to specify the connection in the `application.yml` file inside the resource directory.
 Note that `hibernate.hbm2ddl.auto=create-drop` will drop and create a clean database each time we deploy (you may want to change it if you are using this in a real project).
-Here's the example from the project:
+Here's the example from the project, see how easily you can swap comments on the `url` and `dialect` properties to use your own MySQL database:

 ```yml
 spring: